inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 ### Coding

 - Type linter in the IDE is used to check for potential type errors.
 - TzInfo is used.
 Who knows what kind of deranged regulations might be applied to Moscow time zone in the future?
+Doesn't work on Windows because of that decision, but it's not important to the project.
 - Ruff is used for linting and formatting (code readability is important).
 It's same as Black but faster (and contains isort and flake8 functionality as well)
 - venv is proposed to the user as a way to isolate dependencies.